 TO WHOM IT MAY CONCERN: The Jacksonville District of the U.S. Army Corps of Engineers (Corps) has received an application for a Department of the Army permit pursuant to Section 404 of the Clean Water Act (33 U.S.C. §1344) and Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C. §403) as described below:

 APPLICANT: White Owl Management, LLC Attention: John Arrowsmith

 Concord, Ohio 44077

 WATERWAY AND LOCATION: The project would affect waters of the United States (wetlands) associated with the tidal Doctor’s Lake.
-The project site is located on Lot 12 on White Owl Road, two lots south of 1654 White Owl Road, in Section 31, Township 4 South, Range 26 East, Fleming Island, Clay County, Florida.
+The project site is located at on Lot 12, parcel number 31-04-26-021258-000-00, on White Owl Road, in Section 31, Township 4 South, Range 26 East, Fleming Island, Clay County, Florida.

 Directions to the site are as follows: From 295 South, take the Highway 17 exit and travel south for 6 miles.
 Turn west onto County Road 220 and travel 2 miles.
 Travel north onto Lakeshore Drive West and travel 0.74 miles.
 Turn west onto White Owl Road.
 Travel 0.08 mile until you note a slight right curve.
 The project site location is on the left in an empty lot.